SpectraL519/cpp-gl/docs/graph_elements.md

 ### Member functions

 - **`id() const`**:
-  - Returns the unique identifier of the vertex.
+  - *Description*: Returns the unique identifier of the vertex.
   - *Return type*: `types::id_type`

 - **`operator==(const vertex_descriptor& other) const`**:
-  - Compares two `vertex_descriptor` objects for equality based on their vertex IDs.
+  - *Description*: Compares two `vertex_descriptor` objects for equality based on their vertex IDs.
   - *Parameters*:
     - `other: const vertex_descriptor&` – the vertex descriptor to compare with.
   - *Return type*: `bool`

 - **`operator<=>(const vertex_descriptor& other) const`**:
-  - Provides three-way comparison for `vertex_descriptor` objects, based on the vertex ID.
+  - *Description*: Provides three-way comparison for `vertex_descriptor` objects, based on the vertex ID.
   - *Parameters*:
     - `other: const vertex_descriptor&` – the vertex descriptor to compare with.
   - *Return type*: `std::strong_ordering`